TwilioDevEd/sample-template-rails/README.md

 ### Local development

-Before diving into the setup, it is **RECOMMENDED** to run Ruby with a version manager such as [`rbenv`](https://github.com/rbenv/rbenv) or [`asdf`](https://github.com/asdf-vm/asdf).
-This is specially important for MacOS users since OSX comes with a preinstalled Ruby version (usually an older version than the current) which may not be compatible with the new Rails 6 and it's generally better not to mess up with system packages.
+Before diving into the setup, it is **RECOMMENDED** to use Ruby with a version manager such as [`rbenv`](https://github.com/rbenv/rbenv) or [`asdf`](https://github.com/asdf-vm/asdf).
+This is specially important for MacOS users since OSX comes with a preinstalled Ruby version (usually an older version than the current) which may not be compatible with the new Rails 6 and it's generally better not to mess with system packages.

 After the above requirements have been met: